mjun0812/mjun0812.github.io/src/content/posts_en/2025-06-15-python-template.md

 https://docs.astral.sh/uv/

-**uv** is a Python virtual environment and package management tool built with Rust, developed by astral.
+**uv** is a Python virtual environment and package management tool built with Rust, developed by Astral.

 Previously, Python virtual environment and package management had tools like pyenv, pipenv, poetry, and Rye, but uv operates more than 10 times faster than these tools and has high portability, making uv the de facto standard for Python environment management.
-It's fair to say that Python environment management tools have been unified into uv.
+It's fair to say that Python environment management tools have been unified around uv.

 uv can be installed with the following command: